-Text-book:-Christie's Electrical Engineering.
+Text-book :--- Christie's Electrical Engineering.

-Preparation of reports; construction, handling and protection of electrical apparatus; use of instruments and precision of measurement; predetermination of the characteristics of electrical machinery; special and shop testing.
+114. ELECTRICAL ENGINEERING LABORATORY.
+Lectures on: Preparation of reports; construction, handling and protection of electrical apparatus; use of instruments and precision of measurement; predetermination of the characteristics of electrical machinery; special and shop testing.

-Tests are made in the laboratory on:-Current flow in circuits; metering and controlling devices, generators, motors, boosters, balancers and motor generator sets; are and incandescent lamps; reflectors.
+Tests are made in the laboratory on :--Current flow in circuits; metering and controlling devices, generators, motors, boosters, balancers and motor generator sets; arc and incandescent lamps; reflectors.
 These tests are intended to illustrate the principles of action and the limits of the proper use of the apparatus.
 Required of all students in Electrical Engineering.
 Lectures, one hour per week.
 Mr. Gray.